EXEMPLARY PRACTICE 5.0: CURRICULUM AND INSTRUCTION

 5.4 The school is operated in full compliance with local, state, and federal laws governing students.

-5.5 Curricular options reflect, but are not limited to, those offered in the traditional educational setting.
+5.5 Curricular options reflect, but are not limited to, those offered in the traditional educational setting, which may included blended learning.

 5.6 Credit by proficiency, as allowed by the local education agency and/or state, to increase probability of student graduation with his or her age cohort is investigated and applied.